Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 The defect scaling and its relation to the celebrated Kibble-Zurek mechanism\footnote{The Kibble-Zurek mechanism~\citep{kibble1976topology,zurek1985cosmological} is based on the assumption that every system undergoing a phase transition experiences a phase of ``impulsive'' behavior where the topological defects ``crystallize'' in the system.
 It predicts the scaling of the density of the generated topological defects with the rate at which the phase transition critical point is crossed.} when dynamically crossing the phase-separation boundary of binary Rabi-coupled bosonic mixtures was studied in~\citep{sabbatini2011phase,sabbatini2012causality} within a truncated Wigner approximation.
 The latter method accounts for quantum fluctuations around the mean-field solution~\citep{blakie2008dynamics}.
 Adding a Rabi coupling term with time-dependent strength $\Omega(t)$ to Eq.~(\ref{eq:Hamiltonian_pseudospinor}) will allow particle transfer among the components.
 Importantly, the miscible to immiscible phase transition can be realized by appropriately varying the Rabi amplitude above/below a critical strength $\Omega_{cr}$ in addition to choosing a combination of the interaction values.
-A detailed characterization of the ground state magnetic properties and excitation spectrum of Rabi-coupled two-component bosonic systems~\footnote{The presence of Rabi-coupling triggers spin-mixing processes among the internal states and favors their miscibility~\cite{recati2021coherently}.
-Exemplary, experimental demonstrations of such gases can be found in~\cite{williams2000excitation,zibold2010classical,nicklas2015observation,cominotti2021observation}.} can be found in \citep{abad2013study,sartori2013dynamics,tommasini2003bogoliubov,recati2021coherently}.
-Specifically, in~\citep{sabbatini2011phase,sabbatini2012causality}, a mixture of $N\approx 10^5$ atoms was initially prepared in the immiscible phase with $\Omega(0)>\Omega_{cr}$.
-Subsequently, $\Omega(t)$ was linearly ramped-down to zero with a finite ramp rate $\tau_Q$ giving rise to long-lived domain-wall configurations among the components.
-Remarkably it was shown that the number of spontaneously generated domains in a ring trap of length $L$ scales for varying quench rate with an exponent as predicted by the Kibble-Zurek mechanism.
-In particular the number of defects according to Kibble-Zurek theory is given by
+A detailed characterization of the ground state magnetic properties and excitation spectrum of Rabi-coupled two-component bosonic systems can be found in \citep{abad2013study,sartori2013dynamics,tommasini2003bogoliubov,recati2021coherently,sartori2015spin}.
+Notice that the presence of Rabi-coupling triggers spin-mixing processes among the internal states and favors their miscibility~\cite{recati2021coherently}.
+Exemplary, experimental demonstrations of such gases can be found in~\cite{williams2000excitation,zibold2010classical,nicklas2015observation,cominotti2022observation,shibata2019interaction,lavoine2021beyond} where, for instance, the collective modes of these pseudospinor two-component sodium gases~\cite{cominotti2022observation}, their miscible to immiscible phase transition through modulation of the interaction among the magnetic sublevels of $^{87}$Rb~\cite{shibata2019interaction} and measurement of beyond-mean-field effects in the expansion of a $^{39}$K two-component gas~\cite{lavoine2021beyond} were reported.